robatron/githole/README.md

 I plan on having two components:

 * **Server:** Consists of a bare Git repository, and maybe eventually a web interface for viewing files.
-* **Client:** Basically a clone of the server's Git repository with some an auto push/pull and notificaion system.
+* **Client:** Basically a clone of the server's Git repository with an auto push/pull and notificaion system.

 ## Requirements